chinapedia/wikipedia.abstract.en/Page/Swedish_cuisine.md

 General features

-Privat_julbord.JPG_, or Christmas table.]]
+_, or Christmas table.]]
 Swedish cuisine could be described as centered around cultured dairy products, crisp and soft (often sugared) breads, berries and stone fruits, beef, chicken, lamb, pork, eggs, and seafood.
 Potatoes are often served as a side dish, often boiled.
 Swedish cuisine has a huge variety of breads of different shapes and sizes, made of rye, wheat, oat, white, dark, sourdough, and whole grain, and including flatbreads and crispbreads.
 There are many sweetened bread types and some use spices.
 Many meat dishes, especially meatballs, are served with lingonberry jam.
 Fruit soups with high viscosity, like rose hip soup and blueberry soup (_blåbärssoppa'') served hot or cold, are typical of Swedish cuisine.
 Butter and margarine are the primary fat sources, although olive oil is becoming more popular.
 Sweden's pastry tradition features a variety of yeast buns, cookies, biscuits and cakes; many of them are in a very sugary style and often eaten with coffee (_fika_).[2]

 History

-Cajsa_Wargs_middagsbord_1.jpg (1703-1769), the most prolific Swedish cookbook author of the late 18th and early 19th centuries.]]
-Heap_of_pancakes_in_Sweden.JPG]] Midsummer_pickled_herring.jpg, sour cream and chopped chives, potatoes and an egg half served at midsummer.]]
+(1703-1769), the most prolific Swedish cookbook author of the late 18th and early 19th centuries.]] ]] , sour cream and chopped chives, potatoes and an egg half served at midsummer.]]

 The importance of fish has governed Swedish population and trade patterns far back in history.
 For preservation, fish were salted and cured.
 Salt became a major trade item at the dawn of the Scandinavian middle ages, which began circa 1000 AD.
 Cabbage preserved as sauerkraut and various kinds of preserved berries, apples, etc. were used once as a source of vitamin C during the winter (today sauerkraut is very seldom used in Swedish cuisine).
 Lingonberry jam, still a favourite, may be the most traditional and typical Swedish way to add freshness to sometimes rather heavy food, such as steaks and stews.

 Sweden's long winters explain the lack of fresh vegetables in many traditional recipes.
 In older times, plants that would sustain the population through the winters were cornerstones; various turnips such as the _kålrot_ (rutabaga) (aptly named 'swede' in British English) were gradually supplanted or complemented by the potato in the 18th century.
 A lack of distinct spices made everyday food rather bland by today's standards, although a number of local herbs and plants have been used since ancient times.
 This tradition is still present in today's Swedish dishes, which are still rather sparingly spiced.

 Both before and after this period, some new Germanic dishes were also brought in by immigrants, such as people related to the Hanseatic League, settling in Stockholm, Visby, and Kalmar.
 Swedish traders and aristocrats naturally also picked up some food traditions in foreign countries; cabbage rolls (_kåldolmar_) being one example.
 Cabbage rolls were introduced in Sweden by Karl XII who came in contact with this dish at the time of the Battle of Poltava and during his camp in the Turkish Bender and later introduced by his Ottoman creditors, who moved to Stockholm in 1716.
-An early version of _kåldolmar_ was first published in 1765 in the fourth edition of _Hjelpreda i Hushållningen för Unga Fruentimber_ by Cajsa Warg, though it was closer to the Turkish _dolma_ than later dishes.
-Surströmmingstallrik.JPG, fermented herring served with boiled potatoes and salad]]
+An early version of _kåldolmar_ was first published in 1765 in the fourth edition of _Hjelpreda i Hushållningen för Unga Fruentimber_ by Cajsa Warg, though it was closer to the Turkish _dolma_ than later dishes. , fermented herring served with boiled potatoes and salad]]

 Husmanskost

-Gravlax_on_crackers_with_pepper_and_lemon.jpg'' on crisp bread with pepper and lemon]] Pitepalt.jpg dumpling]] Swedish _husmanskost_ denotes traditional Swedish dishes with local ingredients, the classical everyday Swedish cuisine.
+'' on crisp bread with pepper and lemon]] dumpling]] Swedish _husmanskost_ denotes traditional Swedish dishes with local ingredients, the classical everyday Swedish cuisine.
 The word _husmanskost_ stems from _husman_, meaning 'house owner' (without associated land), and the term was originally used for most kinds of simple countryside food outside of towns.
 Genuine Swedish _husmanskost_ used predominantly local ingredients such as pork in all forms, fish, cereals, milk, potato, root vegetables, cabbage, onions, apples, berries etc.; beef and lamb were used more sparingly.
 Beside berries, apples are the most used traditional fruit, eaten fresh or served as apple pie, apple sauce, or apple cake.
 Time-consuming cooking methods such as _redningar_ (roux) and _långkok_ (literally 'long boil') are commonly employed and spices are sparingly used.
 Examples of Swedish husmanskost are pea soup (_ärtsoppa_), boiled and mashed carrots, potato and rutabaga served with pork (_rotmos med fläsk_), many varieties of salmon (such as _gravlax_, _inkokt lax_, fried, pickled), varieties of herring (most commonly pickled, but also fried, _au gratin_, etc.), fishballs (_fiskbullar_), meatballs (_köttbullar_), potato dumplings with meat or other ingredients (_palt_), potato pancake (_raggmunk_), varieties of porridge (_gröt_), a fried mix of pieces of potato, different kind of meats, sausages, bacon and onion (_pytt i panna_), meat stew with onion (_kalops_), and potato dumplings with a filling of onions and pork (_kroppkakor_).
 Many of the dishes would be considered comfort food for the nostalgic value.

 Dishes akin to Swedish _husmanskost_ and food traditions are found also in other Scandinavian countries; details may vary.
 Sweden is part of the vodka belt and historically distilled beverages, such as _brännvin_ and snaps, have been a traditional daily complement to food.
 Consumption of wine in Sweden has increased during the last fifty years, partly at the expense of beer and stronger alcoholic beverages.
 In many countries, locally produced wines are combined with local _husmanskost_.